hafianewalid/Anti-Spam-Filter/README.md

 `$ java AntiSpam_filtre DATA/test-data 100 200`

+The results should look like the following :

 ```
 Size of SPAM training data-set ?
 200
 Size of HAM training data-set ?
 200